What is Azure Pipelines?

 Version control systems

 Use Azure Pipelines to deploy your code to multiple targets.
-Targets include container registries, virtual machines, Azure services, or any on-premises or cloud target.
+Targets include virtual machines, containers, on-premises and cloud platforms, or PaaS services.
+You can also publish your mobile application to a store.

 To produce packages that can be consumed by others, you can publish NuGet, npm, or Maven packages to the built-in package management repository in Azure Pipelines.
 You also can use any other package management repository of your choice.